Hopefully your practice can submit almost all of your claims electronically. Some claims must still be printed on paper, however.

 Are you satisfied with the MEDICAID forms?

-Print a Log of HCFA Forms: A log of all the HCFAs generated will automatically print out when you quit the HCFA program.
+Print a Log of Which HCFA Forms You Printed: A log of all the HCFAs generated will automatically print out when you quit the HCFA program.

 If you need just a log of the last batch printed, but do not need to print the batch itself, simply select the “Reprint…” option for the needed log, and then answer “No” to the subsequent questions (do not print any claims).
 Upon quitting the